kjs29/Python/Exercises/Accessing keys, values with indexing.md

     }
 ```

+But we actually don't know what the third key and value in the dictionary.
-But we want to print 3rd key:value pair like this,
+We want to print 3rd key:value pair like this using indexing.

 ```
 Third key:value is Scott : ['c++', 'C']
 ```

 How would we get it?

 # Below is an answer